voxel51/api-py/WALKTHROUGH.md

 pip install -e .
 ```

-That's it!

 ## Using the Client Library

 The client library allows a Platform User to perform actions, view data, perform
-queries, request jobs, download output and more!
+queries, request jobs, download output and more.
-All actions on the Platform must be done as a `User` meaning the requests must be
+All actions on the Platform must be done as a `User` meaning all requests must be
 authenticated.
 There are several ways we can `Authenticate` ourselves when using the client library.